AdiNarayanB/pdf2wav/README.md

 NOTE: Using the CLI to communicate with /pdf2wav ensures that the credentials needed to communicate with the API are loaded through the tokens.json and not manually.

 ```
+## Lessons Learned

+Flask is NOT a reliable web server.
+Nginx and Gunicorn make flask capable of handling high traffic.

+Dependency Inversion and Injection in Python is very easy to violate due to a lack of type checking.
+Using a plugin like [mypy](https://mypy.readthedocs.io/en/stable/index.html) can help mitigate this.

+There aren't a lot of experiments done on Reading and Writing wav files from/to different cache implementations.
+From this perspective, I do think that repurposing this project as a tool for analyzing bulk R/W performance of multimedia on different storage implementations(S3, NFS, Redis, etc) might be a future avenue for improvement.

 ## Some avenues for improvement